How Elite Students Get Organized

 Additional Best Practices

-• Identify a consistent place for your bookbag and other school supplies to live.
+• Identify a consistent place for your book bag and other school supplies to live.

 • If your teachers have a particular way that they ask you to organize yourself for their class, consider asking them if they can give you leeway to use a different system that you think will work better for you.
 A parent or teacher can help you craft an email or think through this conversation.